-A charge-off is an uncollected credit card balance that has been overdue so long it is removed from a bank’s books and charged against its loss reserves.
-Its credit score damage can be significant, and long-lasting.
+A charge-off is an uncollected credit card balance that has been overdue so long that it gets removed from a bank’s books and charged against its loss reserves.
+The damage to your credit score can be significant and long-lasting.

-But there are times in our financial lives when things take a nose dive for any number of valid (to us but not our creditors) reasons and we come to a significant turning point where things can get serious.
+Some of us may have missed or forgotten about a payment once or twice without doing irreparable damage to our credit.
+But there are times in people’s financial lives when things take a nosedive for any number of reasons and they come to a significant turning point.
+This is when things can get serious.
 It’s important for you to recognize when you’re in this position, how much damage you’re likely to incur to your credit and what comes next.

 One of the most damaging credit score consequences of falling behind on payments is what’s known as a charge-off.

 What is a charge-off?